Bouncing Back from Bankruptcy

 Ever since I was a young boy, I always knew I was destined to run my own business.
 Finally, at the tender age of just 23, I got an opportunity to curtail my drive into the retail arena.
 I never realised the vigour I had in abundance would one day be the catalyst for my downfall.
 You see the mistakes you make at the dawn of your career will hound you for years to come.

 It takes many years to gain the guile required to run a modern-day business, which I do not believe we can gain until we have reached our late thirties and, by that time, you would have certainly tasted the bitter.
 For me that was bankruptcy, but I honestly believe that without this severe lesson, I would have never have appreciated the sweet.

 Losing everything through bankruptcy, is the ultimate fear anyone in business can be faced with.
-Just ask Donald Trump or Simon Cowell – two of the twentieth century’s most successful entrepreneurs found with their early demise as they have both tasted bankruptcy, but had decided to come back stronger, armed with the knowledge that had been gleaned from their demise.
+Just ask Simon Cowell – one of the twentieth century’s most successful entrepreneurs who experienced bankruptcy in his early years, but came back stronger, armed with the knowledge that had been gleaned from his demise.
 Richard Branson is the perfect example of youthful vigour getting him into not only financial troubles but also for a short period flirting with a jail sentence.

 For me it happened in the property crash of 2007, I tried for a couple of years to hold on but inevitably accepted my fate.